scds/data-sonification/case-study/works-cited.md

 Hansen, L., & Nissenbaum, H. (2009).
 Digital disaster, cyber security, and the Copenhagen School. <em> International Studies Quarterly, </em> 53, 1155–1175.

 Karlin, F., & Wright, R. (2004). <em> On the track: A guide to contemporary film scoring. </em> Taylor & Francis Group.

+Liebetrau, T., and Christensen, K.K.
+(2020).
+The ontological politics of cyber security: Emerging agencies, actors, sites, and spaces.
+European Journal of International Security, 6(1), 25-43.

 McKinney, C. and Mulvin, D. (2019).
 Bugs: Rethinking the history of computing. <em> Communication, Culture and Critique, </em> 12(4), 476–49.